jake-waratahs/Flask-Boilerplate/README.rst

 Flask Boilerplate
 ================================================

-Get started with flask in 30 minutes.
+Get started with flask MVC in 30 minutes.
 This boilerplate skeleton includes everything to get you up and running with flask.
+The collection of packages bundled with this boilerplate represents a selection of packages I have found extremely helpful when getting an app up and running as quick as possible.

 This module is part of the flask-boilerplate project.